mdlindemulder/FinalProject/README.md

     * Option Schools ("Option Schools")

-* In "demo.xls", Sheet Name "Schools", some Elementary, High School & Option Schools were missing data under the column "Bilingual - Bilingual %".
+* In "demo.xls", Sheet Name "Schools", some Elementary Schools, High Schools & Option Schools were missing data under the column "Bilingual, Bilingual %".
 This is because these schools do not offer Bilingual programs.
-For each school without a bilingual program, fill missing data with 0.
+For each school without a bilingual program, we filled in missing data (NaN) with 0.

 #### **2) Join and save cleaned data as new files:**
-* Once data was cleaned, we joined and saved the data as the following three new files:
+* Once data was cleaned, we joined and saved the data as the following three, new files:

     * "joinedelem.xls"